LeadStory

 Al Jazeera

-The US government shutdown is now at 40 days—the longest in American history—with no sign of it ending soon.
+The U.S. government shutdown is now at 40 days—the longest in American history—with no sign of it ending soon.
 That’s led to chaos at airports but also knock-on effects across industries.

 Breakdown